 A physiotherapist is a trained doctor who helps heal a patient suffering from physical stress or pain.
 Sometimes a few simple exercise regimes and massage treatments do the trick and sometimes patients have to go through an extensive routine of multiple treatments.
 Physiotherapists work in a variety of specialisms in health and social care.
 Additionally, some physiotherapists are involved in education, research and service management.
 A physiotherapists usually treats patients with issues related to different systems of the body such as respiratory, neuromusculoskeletal, cardiovascular and neurological.
 Some of the problems that fall under these areas are obstructive pulmonary disease, chronic heart disease, multiple sclerosis and arthritis.
 In order to eradicate the problem a physiotherapist normally uses procedures such as massage, stretching and hands-on manipulation to treat pain or dysfunction.

 What is Osteopathy

 An osteopathic physician does not concentrate only on the problem area, but uses manual techniques to balance all the body systems, and to provide overall good health and wellbeing.
 Osteopathic treatment usually requires stretching, resistance and gentle pressure.
 These manual techniques help improve circulation and balance all the body systems in the best possible way.
-Osteopathy Barwon Heads can provide relief to people suffering from headache, back pain, postural problems, arthritis and neuralgia.
+Osteo Barwon Heads can provide relief to people suffering from headache, back pain, postural problems, arthritis and neuralgia.
 Before moving on with any treatment, the osteopathic therapist will examine a person’s body.
 In order to make an accurate analysis, the osteopathic surgeon will access the health of the joints, muscles, tissues and ligaments via a trained technique of touch known as palpation.

 What are the major differences